Failed Startups In India | Case Study of 21 Promising Indian Startups That Tanked

 Dissolve 2021

-Reasons for failure: Houseparty’s closure was influenced by multiple factors, including the decline of the pandemic, insufficient funding, and Epic Games' prioritization of other areas.
+Reasons for failure: Houseparty’s closure was influenced by multiple factors, including the decline of the pandemic, insufficient funding, and Epic Games' prioritization of other areas, and is considered one of the biggest startup failures in India.

 Industry Weather and Forecasting